 For farms that adhere to the true meaning of pasture-raised, animal welfare tops the list of priorities.
 Different animals have different needs.
 For example, pastured poultry has specific seasonal needs.

-Because the term pasture-raised only requires that animals have access to outdoor space, there’s no guarantee that the animal actually spent any time outside.
+Because the term pasture-raised only requires that animals have access to outdoor space.

 Because of the various interactions animals have with plants and the overall environment, pasture-raising different livestock increases the environmental benefits of regenerative agriculture practices like rotational grazing.